soleimani2020/01-R-and-D/core3/Deep_ML/Machine Learning/README.md

 # 📚 Machine Learning Projects Roadmap

-A structured collection of hands-on machine learning projects, organized by topic.
+A structured collection of hands-on machine learning projects, organized by topic for Building machine learning intuition by implementing everything from scratch.

 ---